Honoring the land, legacy, and stories that inspire us.

 When the last farmers in your family or community disappear, what happens to their stories?

 My memoir in progress explores growing up on a struggling family farm in rural North Carolina.
-It reflects on shame and dignity, labor and love, family and nature, and a girl’s search for her place in a changing world.
+It explores shame and dignity, labor and love, family and nature, and a girl’s search for her place in a changing world.

 Capturing the past through memoir and personal essays and stories.